Aztol/UNIL---Kaggle-DS-ML-competition/README.md

 ![Image 1](https://github.com/Aztol/UNIL---Kaggle-DS-ML-competition/blob/main/images/confusion_matrix.png)

 Knowing the different metrics presented above, we could think that the model's lack of precision makes it useless.
-But the confusion matrix shows us that when a sentence is wrongly classified, it is most of the time either one level higher or lower.
+But the confusion matrix shows the tendency of the model to predict adjacent CEFR level.
 The model fails to determine precisely the CEFR level.
-The CEFR level requirement being blury, we found that our model performed quite well.
+The CEFR level requirements being blury, we found that our model performed quite well.

+## Conclusion

+In conclusion, the journey through this project provided precious insights into the challenges and intricacies of natural language processing and machine learning .
+The decision of focusing on camemBERT proved fruitful despite an early steep learning curve.
+Overall, this project underlined the complexity of language modeling and laid solid fondations for the next semestre.